1.4. Creating Tables and Views from Data#

 1.4.1.
 Copying Data to new Tables#

-Suppose we want the result of a SQL query to act as a new table that we
+Sometimes we want the result of a SQL query to act as a new table that we can query independently.
+For example, the query below takes a SELECT statement and uses it to create a new table:

 CREATE TABLE citation_stops AS (